Skip to main content

 Sync settings options include how often everything syncs: Full sync interval (seconds) or Updated/New LDAP user sync interval (seconds).

-• Periodic Full Sync Should periodic full synchronization of LDAP users be enabled in IOMETE?
+• Periodic full sync Should periodic full synchronization of LDAP users be enabled in IOMETE?
 If enabled, a number input field will appear below it to input the synchronization interval in seconds.

 LDAP configuration sync settings | IOMETELDAP configuration sync settings | IOMETE